 People often ask whether border officials can legally search their cell phones, laptop computers, and other electronic devices they might be traveling with.
-We have written several blog posts on this subject, which you can find here and here.

 Recently, in February 2021, the First Circuit Court of Appeals took up the question and, in essence, approved of the policies that U.S. Customs and Border Protection (CBP) and U.S. Immigration and Customs Enforcement (ICE) officers follow.
 In this post, we look at this case, Alasaad v.
 Mayorkas, and what it means for the government’s policy and practice of searching electronic devices of those entering the United States.